WireGuard/wireguard-go/README.md

 This is an implementation of WireGuard in Go.

-***WARNING:*** This is a work in progress and not ready for prime time, with no official "releases" yet.
-It is extremely rough around the edges and leaves much to be desired.
-There are bugs and we are not yet in a position to make claims about its security.
-Beware.

 ## Usage

 Most Linux kernel WireGuard users are used to adding an interface with `ip link add wg0 type wireguard`.
 With wireguard-go, instead simply run: